 - Establishment of measurable fair housing goals and priorities.

-Review the Fair Housing Plan at www.mwcog.org/fairhousing
+Regional Fair Housing Plan website: www.mwcog.org/fairhousing

 Assessments and Reports